 Once teams are aligned on the key goals and tasks, and we’ve prioritised the demands we’ve made of their time, we need to allow our team members to work in the ways that work for them.
 This means trusting them to manage their own schedules, knowing that the expectations are clear and check-ins are in place to drive strong results.

 And if we’re allowing employees to manage their schedules, we should also allow them to use the tools that work best for them.
-The average employee nowadays is more aware of the tools that are available to them in the world outside of work; as demonstrated by a that found that 41% of UK workers have used WhatsApp for work purposes.
+The average employee nowadays is more aware of the tools that are available to them in the world outside of work; as demonstrated by a recent survey that found that 41% of UK workers have used WhatsApp for work purposes.